 It really links in around trauma, and that a lot of people we support, they are dealing with ongoing, quite difficult mental health backgrounds, and different experiences.
 And I think it's not so much that people are suddenly plunged into destitution, but that, I think our concern is around, if they start to struggle financially, that’ll be kind of the straw that broke the camel’s back.
 And that you might see more people in sort of mental health crisis, where it's been really quite seen as medicalised, or as a disorder, when in fact, it's really about their financial situation that they have been put in. […] And that I think it'll be hard, but I think it's quite important to stay quite focused on social causes of the crisis and difficulty at this time.

-Before the pandemic, it was already evident that higher national levels of financial inequality are linked to a higher prevalence of mental health problems, and that as countries become richer but remain unequal, the rates of mental health problems increase.
-This is an important risk for the UK government to take into account as the recovery from the pandemic begins.
-We can expect that the financial inequalities that lead to the increased prevalence and unequal distribution of mental ill-health will be intensified and the benefits of recovery will not be reaped equally by everyone.
-To address this, we need to see immediate and concerted policy action based on evidence.
+Before the pandemic, it was already evident that higher national levels of financial inequality are linked to a higher prevalence of mental health problems.
+As countries become richer but remain unequal, the rates of mental health problems increase.
+This is an important risk for the UK government to consider as the recovery from the pandemic begins.
+We can expect that the financial inequalities that lead to the increased prevalence and unequal distribution of mental ill-health will be intensified, and the benefits of recovery will not be reaped equally by everyone.
+We need to see immediate and concerted policy action based on evidence to address this.
 We recommend the following actions:

 Tackling the debt crisis

 Many households will face a financial cliff-edge unless urgent action is taken on debt.
-According to the Office of National Statistics, the average UK household credit card and personal loans debt in 2019 was £9,400.
+According to the Office of National Statistics, the average UK household credit card and personal loan debt in 2019 were £9,400.
 Importantly, the poorest households have the highest debt-to-income ratio.
-This means that households will not be in a position to borrow their way out of this crisis; substituting wages with loan debt will only make people’s finances worse given the medium to long-term economic uncertainty.
+This means that households will not be in a position to borrow their way out of this crisis; substituting wages with loan debt will only make people’s finances worse, given the medium to long-term economic uncertainty.

 Government and all private sector providers should pause all debt collection, bailiff visits, interest accrual on debt and deductions from benefits during the pandemic.
 This will provide a degree of security for people who fall behind on their bills.